mabdullahsoyturk/HPC-Paper-Notes/Dissecting-the-Graphcore-IPU-Architecture/README.md

 * Can efficiently run applications that have **irregular and sparse data access patterns** and control flow.
 * Each thread can have completely distinct code and execution flow without incurring performance penalties (unlike GPUs).

+Architecture of a C2 board with 2 IPUs:

 ![Architecture](figures/architecture.png)

 ### CPU